PostHog/posthog.com/contents/founders/how-to-buy-software-enterprise.md

 ---
 date: 2024-08-15
-title: How to buy software as an enterprise
+title: How to buy software in an enterprise company
 author:
   - charles-cook
   - leon-daly